luismts/100-days-of-blockchain-code/README.md

 ### Day 47: September 2, 2018
 ##### Developing my own game on Ethereum

-**Today's Progress**: Added attacks and categories to contract / Improved minting function
+**Today's Progress**: Added attacks and categories to contract / Improved minting function.

 **Thoughts**: Only owners will be allowed to `mint` new Etherlanders so what I ended up doing is running the `keccak256` function on the provided `_name` parameter.
 This will give me a bunch of numbers then I will apply modules on the result to get the preferred amount of numbers.